vardhon/PyPasswordManager/README.md

 ---

-## First Launch
+## 🔑 First Launch

-On the first launch, you'll be asked to create a Master Password.
+When running the application for the first time, you'll be prompted to create a **Master Password**.

 The application automatically creates:

-- `data/master.key`
+- `data/master.key` (stores the hashed master password)
-- `data/pass.json`
+- `data/pass.json` (encrypted password vault)

-These files are ignored by Git for security.
+These files are excluded from version control through `.gitignore` to protect sensitive data.

 ---

+## 🔒 Security

+- Master passwords are **hashed using bcrypt**.
+- Password entries are **encrypted using Fernet** before being written to disk.
+- Encryption keys are **derived from the master password using PBKDF2-HMAC-SHA256**.
+- Passwords are **never stored in plaintext**.

+---

-## Technologies Used
+## 🛠️ Technologies Used

 - Python 3
 - Tkinter
 - bcrypt
+- cryptography
 - JSON
 - pyperclip

 ---

-## Future Improvements

-- Encrypted Password Vault
+## 📌 Planned Features

+- ✏️ Edit saved credentials
+- 🗑️ Delete saved credentials
-- Show / Hide Password
+- 👁️ Show / Hide password
-- Password Strength Meter
+- 📊 Password strength indicator
-- Edit Passwords
-- Delete Passwords
+- 🔄 Change master password
+- 🧂 Random salt generation
-- Automatic Backup
+- 💾 Automatic encrypted backups
-- Cloud Synchronization
+- ☁️ Cloud synchronization
-- Android Version
+- 📱 Android companion application

 ---

-## License
+## 📄 License

-MIT License
+This project is licensed under the **MIT License**.